fix

 Shimon Brathwaite

 From a defensive perspective, the first and most important type of hacker is the white hat hacker.
+Understanding the different types of hackers, such as the 7 hats of hacking, is crucial for cybersecurity professionals.
 A white hat hacker is a cybersecurity professional that companies hire to perform hacking simulations on the organization.
-Through these services, the hacker helps the organization to improve its security by making them aware of vulnerabilities that can be exploited to compromise the organization.
+Through these services, the hacker helps the organization improve its security by making it aware of vulnerabilities that can be exploited to compromise the organization.
 These services are called penetration testing and have become a critical part of a company's cybersecurity strategy.
 A good penetration test is the best way for a company to understand how well they are designed to defend against an actual cyber attack.
 Additionally, penetration tests are now essential to many compliance requirements, making it necessary for many businesses at least annually.
 The many differences between this type of hacking and others on this list are that white hat hacking is done strictly with the company's express permission for security testing purposes.

 A black hat hacker is a stereotypical cybercriminal who hacks to gain unauthorized access to business assets and steal confidential information for financial gain.
 There are endless ways that these hackers will target a business, including: